Most Common Spam Emails You Can Encounter in 2024

 Links in spam emails

-Sometimes spam emails have the unsubscribe link — like this one:
+Sometimes spam emails have an unsubscribe link — like this one:

 We’ve picked 10 most popular email fraud schemes you can find in your inbox.
 Some of them are old, others are relatively recent.